Skip to contents

 Value

-• stabilized: A logical flag indicating if stabilization was applied.
+• stabilized: logical, whether stabilization was applied.

 Details

-Binary Exposures
+Binary exposures

 • ATE: \(w = \frac{A}{e(X)} + \frac{1-A}{1-e(X)}\)